 I.L is a 350-page, mature-theme/adult graphic novel by the one and only Tezuka Osamu.
 Originally serialized in Big Comics from August 1969 to March 1970, it is being published here in English for the first time (!) in this handy, budget-priced softcover format.

 I.L is very much a work firmly rooted in its historical moment.
-Each story focuses on various facets of the sexual/cultural revolution of the late 1960s, featuring both wide-angle and close-up looks at a wide variety of social shifts and conflicts that emerged during this period, in a diversity of areas such as politics, relationships, family structure, power dynamics, feminism, capitalism vs communism, technology vs nature, pro-war vs. anti-war, cross dressing, lesbiansim, gender reassignment, student demonstrations, and more – all of which are approached through the lens of role playing.
+Each story focuses on various facets of the sexual/cultural revolution of the late 1960s, featuring both wide-angle and close-up looks at a wide variety of social shifts and conflicts that emerged during this period, in a diversity of areas such as politics, relationships, family structure, power dynamics, feminism, capitalism vs communism, technology vs nature, pro-war vs. anti-war, cross dressing, lesbianism, gender reassignment, student demonstrations, and more – all of which are approached through the lens of role playing.
 So, in addition to providing insight-packed entertainments, the stories also offer up a psychological snapshot of this historical moment.

 From a narrative point of view, most of the stories involve some sort of Tezuka Twist™ "surprise" ending (that is often telegraphed to attentive readers).
 On the other hand, as is so often the case with the insanely overworked Tezuka, you can sometimes feel him making it up as he goes along, which can make for some serendipitous free-associating stream-of-consciousness moments and strange contiguities (starting literally on the first page).
 So: plenty of unexpected twists and turns along the way.